VivianChencwy/Sim_LAN/README.md

     def handle_packet(self, packet):
         """
-        处理数据包。
-        参数:
+        Process a packet.
+        Parameters:
-        - packet: 数据包对象
+        - packet: Packet object
         """
-        # 学习源MAC地址
+        # Learn the source MAC address
         if packet.src not in self.mac_table:
             self.mac_table[packet.src] = self.get_interface_by_mac(packet.src)

-        # 查找目标MAC地址的接口
+        # Look up the interface for the destination MAC address
         dst_interface = self.mac_table.get(packet.dst)
-        if dst_interface is not None:  # 如果找到目标接口，直接转发
+        if dst_interface is not None:  # If the destination interface is found, forward directly self.fabric.forward_to_interface(packet, dst_interface)
-            self.fabric.forward_to_interface(packet, dst_interface)
-        else:  # 如果目标接口未知，进行泛洪
-            for interface, host in self.interfaces.items():
+        else:  # If the destination interface is unknown, flood the packet for interface, host in self.interfaces.items():
                 if host and host.interface != self.get_interface_by_mac(packet.src):
                     self.fabric.forward_to_interface(packet, interface)

     def get_interface_by_mac(self, mac):
         """
-        根据MAC地址获取接口编号。
-        参数:
+        Get the interface number by MAC address.
+        Parameters:
-        - mac: MAC地址
+        - mac: MAC address
-        返回值:
+        Returns:
-        - 接口编号
+        - Interface number
         """
         for interface, host in self.interfaces.items():
             if host and host.mac == mac: